hrgdavor/java-hipster-ioc/README.md

   - factories
   - initializers
   - AutoCloseable beans
+- dependencies that are exposed and those used in factories must be instance fields
 - produce a markdown that is clickable and explains each module where you can click each class if you need more details
 - can be used to produce a dependency graph
 - maybe some nice HTML interface to explore dependencies